tor-n/PULearning-ParametricCuts/README.md

 Our PU learning method, called *2-HNC*, runs in two stages.
 Stage 1 identifies optimal data partitions for all tradeoff values, using only positive labeled samples.
 Stage 2 first ranks unlabeled samples by their likelihood of being negative, according to the sequential order of partitions from stage 1, and then uses the likely-negative along with positive samples to run HNC.
 Among all generated partitions in both stages, the partition whose positive fraction is closest to the prior $\pi$ is selected.
-An experimental study demonstrates that {\em 2-HNC} is highly competitive compared to state-of-the-art methods.
+An experimental study demonstrates that *2-HNC* is highly competitive compared to state-of-the-art methods.